DSKunth/AB-Testing-Online-Store/README.md

 # AB-Testing-Online-Store
 ## Project Overview
-You have received an analytical task from an international online store.
-Your predecessor failed to complete it.
-They launched an A/B test and then quit.
-They left only the technical specifications and the test results.
+This project involves completing an analytical task from an international online store that was left unfinished by the predecessor.
+An A/B test was launched, but then it was abandoned.
+Only the technical specifications and test results were left.

 ### Technical Description